sh3ee3sh/DmCDECoalescedEdits/README.md

 now you want to make an unpacked folder within that folder

 !!!!
-ALWAYS BACKUP COALESCED BEFORE TWEAKS OR YOU WILL BE UNABLE TO INSTALL YOUR PKG IF YOUR CHANGES BREAK SOMETHING there is a original coalesced_int.bin here incase with zero edits
+ALWAYS BACKUP COALESCED BEFORE TWEAKS INCASE YOUR CHANGES BREAK YOUR GAME!!

+**there is a original coalesced_int.bin here incase with zero edits**

 ![image](https://github.com/user-attachments/assets/1b6e6563-c6f2-495c-a392-cc7f2b1ce01e)